 Has appropriate reference been made to existing mosquito and mosquito-borne disease data provided by Ballina Shire Council and/or the NSW Health Arbovirus Surveillance and Mosquito Monitoring Program?
-Nuisance and public health Are there records of complaints to Ballina Shire Council prompted by nuisance-biting associated with mosquitoes risks within the proposed development area or those in moderate proximity (approximately 3km?
+5. Nuisance and public health risks Are there records of complaints to Ballina Shire Council prompted by nuisance-biting associated with mosquitoes within the proposed development area or those in moderate proximity (approximately 3km?
 Is a mosquito awareness and avoidance program needed to minimise mosquito risks?
-6. Changes to local mosquito Are there known or suspected mosquito habitats within the footprint of the proposed development that w habitats during and/or following removed, retained, or rehabilitated? development Does the proposed development include any stormwater treatment devices or other water features?
-Are any stormwater treatment devices or other water features designed to retain water for more than 48 hours (e.g. gross pollutant traps, constructed wetlands, rainwater tanks) and have they been designed and assessed by a suitably qualified and experienced professional?
+6. Changes to local mosquito habitats during and/or following development Are there known or suspected mosquito habitats within the footprint of the proposed development that will be removed, retained, or rehabilitated?
+Does the proposed development include any stormwater treatment devices or other water features?
+Are any stormwater treatment devices or other water features designed to retain water for more than 48h (e.g. gross pollutant traps, constructed wetlands, rainwater tanks) and have they been designed and assessed by a suitably qualified and experienced professional?
 Is there expected to be substantial areas of terrestrial vegetation retained or revegetated within the footprint of the proposed development?
 Has local mosquito risk been clearly identified in relevant plans of management for the proposed development?
 For example, terrestrial and aquatic vegetation, stormwater treatment devices and other water features Has the impact of the proposed development on the suitability and productivity of surrounding habitats for mosquitoes been satisfactorily assessed?
-For example, do stormwater discharge points, surface flows, or other 7.
-Proposed development layout changes to local hydrology enhance conditions for the production of nuisance mosquitoes in surrounding habitats?
-Does the layout of the proposed development allow for a "mosquito hazard reduction" buffer zone of at least 100m and building design and containing sparse and low growing vegetation between residential allotments and known or suspected and ballaring design productive brackish-water mosquito habitats (e.g. coastal swamp forest, she-oak woodland)?
+For example, do stormwater discharge points, surface flows, or other changes to local hydrology enhance conditions for the production of nuisance mosquitoes in surrounding habitats.
+7. Proposed development layout and building design Does the layout of the proposed development allow for a "mosquito hazard reduction" buffer zone of at least 100m and containing sparse and low growing vegetation between residential allotments and known or suspected productive brackish-water mosquito habitats (e.g. coastal swamp forest, she-oak woodland)?
 Is the "mosquito hazard reduction" buffer zone clearly indicated on the final plan of management for the proposed development, clearly differentiating this zone from other environmental protection and asset protection zones?
 Does the building/dwelling design incorporate the appropriate requirements regarding provision of insect screens fitted to windows, doors and outdoor areas such as balconies, covered areas and other structures suitable for screening?
-Have other options, such as self-closing doors in high traffic areas of non-residential developments been investigated?
 Are suitably screened outdoor areas provided for high risk development types?
 Has the exposure to mosquitoes been considered in the design and location of playgrounds and other recreational facilities such as exercise equipment and picnic areas?
-Reporting requirements Has a formal "mosquito impact assessment" report been produced for the proposed development by a suitably qualified entomologist?
+8. Reporting requirements Has a formal "mosquito impact assessment" report been produced for the proposed development by a suitably qualified entomologist?
 Have all aspects of the proposed development and surrounding habitats been assessed with reference to current and future risks associated with nuisance and public health concerns of local mosquitoes?